yuchenglim04/besselBreakfast/Programming/intro_linux_worksheet.md

 This introduction will provide insights into the operation of Linux.
 It will not explain the commands used.
 The commands are placed in a separate cheatsheet instead.
 The idea is that you should learn the commands as building-blocks, then combine them in a creative way to achieve your goals.

-# Learning Linux the "Open Every Door" Way
+# Learning Linux the "Open Every Door", "Clicking Every Button" Way

 # How to learn Linux: have you ever wondered how people write tutorials?
 - Primary sources: